stevenhiek/World-Bank-Financial-Analytics/README.md

 ![IDA_World_Bank_pic](https://github.com/stevenhiek/World-Bank-Financial-Analytics/blob/main/Project%20Pic/ida_world_bank.jpg)

 ## Executive Summary
 **The World Bank’s International Development Association (IDA) has provided over $500 billion in concessional financing to the world’s poorest countries**, making it one of the largest sources of development aid globally.
+A review of financial transactions from 2011 to 2025 is recommended to provide a comprehensive understanding of recent fiscal activities.

 A replenishment is the periodic process by which donor countries provide new funding to the IDA to finance its operations over a multi-year cycle.
 The IDA18 Replenishment established higher funding levels and more flexible, accelerated disbursements from 2017 to 2020, with subsequent replenishments further expanding scale of funding and adaptability of disbursements.